 The decision to include ground combat emphasized the flight system, as it became the mark that differentiated it from any other third-person shooter.
 To help it stand out as a special moment, we introduced the concept of fuel.
 At any time, the player could still fly without fuel if they were falling and opened their wings, for example, but fuel was used for take-off and thrust attacks making the decision to fly and how you spend that time flying crucial.
-Those extra decisions were added to when the player flies, the flying itself had to be satisfying and cohesive.
-In this process, I learned about the delicate balance of too much control for the player, and it's too complicated to feel, but too little, and it's either boring or frustrating.
-We decided to go for a more simple route having most of the flight controls limited to one stick, rotating the character's roll, and using that angle to determine the intensity of a turn.
-In this process, I learned that while some automatic things like dive angle determining acceleration felt satisfying, other things like automatic wall kicks felt bad.
-We introduced a wall hang to allow the player to decide when to kick off as such a drastic change in orientation had to be intentional.
+Those extra decisions were added to when the player flies.
+The flying itself had to be satisfying and cohesive.
+In this process, I learned about the delicate balance of too much control for the player, and it's too complicated to feel but too little, and it's either boring or frustrating.
+We decided to go for a simpler route, having most of the flight controls limited to one stick, rotating the character's roll, and using that angle to determine the intensity of a turn.
+In this process, I learned that while some automatic things, like dive angle determining acceleration, felt satisfying, other things, like automatic wall kicks felt bad.
+We introduced a wall hang to allow the player to decide when to kick off, as such a drastic change in orientation had to be intentional.